Platform-OS/pos-module-core/README.md

 %}
 ```

-You can create your own permissions by creating a `hook_permission.liquid` file, either in `app/views/partials/hooks/` or within a custom module directory:
+You can create your permissions by creating a `hook_permission.liquid` file, either in `app/views/partials/hooks/` or within a custom module directory:

 ```
 {% liquid